Sabellians taught a single divine mind in God.

 “Just as his (Athanasius’) account of the Son can rely heavily on the picture of the Father as one person with his intrinsic word, so too he emphasizes the closeness of Spirit to Son by presenting the Spirit as the Son’s ‘energy’.”
 (Ayres, p.
 214)

-Consequently, the Cappadocians concluded that Athanasius did not afford the Holy Spirit a distinct existence (a separate Person or hypostasis).
+For that reason, the Cappadocians concluded that Athanasius did not afford the Holy Spirit a distinct existence (a separate Person or hypostasis).
 For example:

 “The language also shows Athanasius trying out formulations that will soon be problematic. … ‘The Cappadocians’ will find the language of νργεια [superhuman activity] used of the Spirit … to be highly problematic, seeming to indicate a lack of real existence.”
 (Ayres, p.
-214)\
+214)

-Father, Son, and Spirit are a single hypostasis.
+The Father, Son, and Spirit are a single hypostasis.

 The “clear inference from his (Athanasius’) usage” is that “there is only one hypostasis in God.”
 (Ayres, p.
 48)